IMPORTANT: April 18, 2016 is the deadline for submission for the Spring semester. Reviews will resume on September 1, 2016.

 of your proposal.

-in August of 2013, the HSRB will require that any student submitting an
+As of August 2013, the HSRB requires that any student submitting an

 HSRB has completed online research ethics training by the Collaborative